 How to Restart SMS Executive Threads Cloud User Sync from Registry?

-Open up the registry edit (regedit.exe) and browse through the following key path
+Open the registry editor (regedit.exe) and browse through the following key path.

 “HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SMS\COMPONENTS\SMS_EXECUTIVE\Threads“.
-Once you are there find the SCCM thread you wanted to restart.
-It can be any of these SCCM threads SMS_DESPOOLER, SMS_DISTRIBUTION_MANAGER, SMS_CLOUD_USERSYNC etc..
+Once you are there, find the SCCM thread you want to restart.
+It can be any of these SCCM threads SMS_DESPOOLER, SMS_DISTRIBUTION_MANAGER, SMS_CLOUD_USERSYNC, etc.

-Open up string value of “Requested Operation” key and change the value from “None” to “Stop”.
+Open up the string value of the “Requested Operation” key and change the value from “None” to “Stop”.
 This action will stop the SCCM executive thread called SMS_CLOUD_USERSYNC in this scenario.

-Once you changed it to stop, you can see the following log file entries in the cloudusersync.log file.
-More details in the screenshot below.
+Once you change it to stop, you can see the following log file entries in the cloudusersync.log file.
+More details are in the screenshot below.

 SMS_EXECUTIVE signalled SMS_CLOUD_USERSYNC to stop.